Return to Home Page

 Conclusion is that in the original argument, premises 1-3 are true,

-but the conclusion doesn't follow because "necessity" in 3 is only conditional
+but the conclusion doesn't follow because the word "necessity" is used equivocally.
+"Necessity" in 3 is only conditional

 necessity, not compulsion.